Primary Election

 LocationMinnesota

-Notable personal detailsPeggy Flanagan is Minnesota’s 50th lieutenant governor, serving since 2019 alongside Governor Tim Walz.
-A citizen of the White Earth Band of Ojibwe, she previously served on the Minneapolis Board of Education (2005–2009) and represented District 46A in the Minnesota House of Representatives (2015–2018).
-She earned a B.A. from the University of Minnesota in 2002 in American Indian studies and child psychology and has worked in nonprofit advocacy and political training, including as executive director of Children’s Defense Fund–Minnesota and at Wellstone Action.
+Notable personal detailsPeggy Flanagan is an American politician and Ojibwe community advocate serving as Minnesota’s 50th lieutenant governor since 2019.
+A member of the White Earth Band of Ojibwe, she previously served on the Minneapolis Board of Education and in the Minnesota House of Representatives (2015–2019).
+She has worked in nonprofit and political organizing roles, including at Wellstone Action and as executive director of Children’s Defense Fund–Minnesota.
+She is a candidate for the U.S. Senate in 2026.

 Supports tax relief for middle- and working-class families while backing measures to raise revenue from wealthy individuals, corporations, and health-care corporations and to close tax loopholes.
 Promoted expanding refundable tax credits for families (child and dependent care) alongside proposals to audit complex pass-through entities and increase certain corporate/insurer surcharges.